zoraaver/node-install-lab-immersive-alum/README.md

 npm -v
 ```

-You should see the 5.1.0 and 2.14.15 versions of Node and NPM that you've just downloaded and installed.
-Alternatively, run the tests for this lessons with ` npm test`.
+As of this writing (8 July 2016), you should have Node.js v6.3.0 and npm v3.10.x ("x" will be a number but it seems like it'll change imminently).
+Alternatively, run the tests for this lessons with `npm test`.

 ## Installing with HomeBrew